Meiji University: Campus life

+In 2004, Meiji University reorganised existent three museum collections and opened Meiji University Museum.
 The university announced on February 26, 2009, that it would open a museum dedicated to anime and manga.
 It will include international research centers hosting Japanese and international scholars as well as a large quality of artifacts on the subject.

 Academic rankings

-Meiji University is one of the leading universities in Japan.
+Meiji University has achieved worldwide recognition in various international publications focusing on higher education.

 General rankings

-The university has been ranked 19th and 26th in 2009 and 2010 respectively in the ranking "Truly Strong Universities" (本当に強い大学) by Toyo Keizai.
+The university has been ranked 19th and 26th in 2009 and 2010 respectively in the ranking "Truly Strong Universities" by Toyo Keizai.
+The QS World University Rankings ranked the university 354th in Asia in 2025.

 Research performance

 The Nikkei Shimbun on 16 February 2004 surveyed about the research standards in engineering studies based on Thomson Reuters, Grants in Aid for Scientific Research and questionnaires to heads of 93 leading Japanese Research Centers, and Meiji was placed 37th in this ranking.

 Meiji has filed the 62nd highest number of patents in the nation as its research outcomes.

 Graduate school rankings

 Meiji Law School is considered one of the top Japanese law schools, as Meiji's number of successful candidates for Japanese bar examination has been 14th and 20th in 2009 and 2010 respectively.
 It is one of the strongest department in this university as the cumulative number of people qualified as lawyer and prosecutor has been historically sixth after WW2.

 Eduniversal ranked Meiji as fourth in the rankings of "Excellent Business Schools nationally strong and/or with continental links" in Japan.

-Meiji University is one of the top 10 private universities in Japan.